YALINYAN-YU/caw-quant-training-1/section1/task2/README.md

 1. You don't need to have money in your account to create a test order.
 2. Of course, You can put some money in it and create a real order, starting your life as a quantitative trader.

+### Work Log

+#### 4/15

+Studied Binance API documentation Spot/Margin/Lending page, set up Binance account and got API key & API secret.
+Took a look at the Postman APP.

+Wrote `binanceAPI.py` file to play with API calls with out using Binance SDK.
+Didn't finished playing with it.

+TODO: write member function in `binanceAPI.py` to get histo/trades/orderbook with out using SDK as practice.
+Will use [Source code for binance.client](https://python-binance.readthedocs.io/en/latest/_modules/binance/client.html#Client.get_exchange_info) as a reference.

+Took a look at SDK and tried making calls using SDK, successed.
+Found this [tutorial page](https://sammchardy.github.io/binance/2018/01/08/historical-data-download-binance.html) very helpful.
+Studied functions `def interval_to_milliseconds(interval)`, `def date_to_milliseconds(date_str)`

+TODO: write get histo/trades/orderbook functions with python-binance SDK.

+Today was slow on Task 2 since I had to help out my Dad.
+Will work more on 4/16